 - Class 1 Offense = 6 Points

 - Class 2 Offense = 12 Points

-- Class 3 Offense = 18 Points
+- \circ Class 3 Offense = 18 Points

-- Class 4 Offense = 30 Points
+- \circ Class 4 Offense = 30 Points

 - Class 5 Offense = 99 Points

 - Unclassified Offense = 0 points

-The violation point value for a federal wildlife law or regulation violation shall be equal to the violation point value for the most similar Commission regulation violation.
+The violation point value for a federal wildlife law or regulation violation shall be equal to the violation point value for the most similar Commission regulation As of July 1, 2025 violation.
 If a court imposes an enhanced penalty pursuant to Code 01.00-J, the Commission shall assign corresponding violation points for the higher class of offense.

 - A. For administration of this Point System, the Commission shall assign violation points as of the date of a person's conviction for an offense, and such convictions and violation points will remain on a person's AGFC violation record indefinitely.
-For the purpose of determining a person's eligibility for suspension or revocation under Code 01.00-L, violation points associated with an offense for which a conviction resulted will expire 5 years after the date of conviction points that have: - 1.
-Previously been counted and formed the basis for issuance of a suspension or revocation, or - 2.
+For the purpose of determining a person's eligibility for suspension or revocation under Code 01.00-L, violation points associated with an offense for which a conviction resulted will expire 5 years after the date of conviction for that offense.
+The Commission shall not consider violation points that have: - Previously been counted and formed the basis for issuance of a suspension or revocation, or - 2.
 Expired.

-01.00-L Denial, Suspension, Or Revocation Of Licenses, Permits, Tags, And Stamps
+As of July 1, 2025 01.00-L Denial, Suspension, Or Revocation Of Licenses, Permits, Tags, And Stamps